AnaMale/Parser/README.md

 This is edu project implementing MikroJava parser and lexer generator

-pokrecemo nasu klasu JFlex.Main i to je LexerGenerator
+runnung our JFlex.Main, this is LexerGenerator
 argumenti: -d src\rs\ac\bg\etf\pp1 spec\mjlexer.flex

-pokrecemo novu run configuration i zovemo je ParserGenerator (koristimo java_cup.Main)
+we add new run configuration and call it ParserGenerator (using java_cup.Main)
-argumenti: -destdir src\rs\ac\bg\etf\pp1 -parser MJParser spec\mjparser.cup
+arguments: -destdir src\rs\ac\bg\etf\pp1 -parser MJParser spec\mjparser.cup
-ako hocemo da vidimo ceo LR(0) automat dodamo opciju -dump_states : -destdir    src\rs\ac\bg\etf\pp1 -dump_states -parser MJParser spec\mjparser.cup
+if we want to see whole LR(0) machine we have to add option -dump_states : -destdir    src\rs\ac\bg\etf\pp1 -dump_states -parser MJParser spec\mjparser.cup

 test\program.obj